UFC 248: Adesanya vs. Romero -- start time, how to watch and full fight card

 UFC 248 takes place on Saturday, March 7 in the US.

-Here are the start times for this UFC fight night by region.
+Here are the start times for this UFC fight night by country.

 (Note in the UK UFC 248 runs through into Sunday March 8.)